Kalim23/ToDoList/readme.md

 * [Setup](#setup)

 ## General info
-Web application made to educational purpose,
+Web application made to educational purpose.

 ## Technologies
 Project is created with: